 Proponent estimates that there may be between \$100,000 and \$150,000 of current payables due and owing which would be entitled to priority under § 503(b)(1) on the effective date of the Plan.
-These would be paid from funds in the possession of the operating trustee.
+Most of these claims have been or will be paid by the operating trustee prior to the effective date of the Plan.